INS Viraat: Indian Navy

 After evaluating vessels from several countries, the Indian Navy purchased the vessel in April 1986 and gave her an extensive refit at Devonport Dockyard in Plymouth, England, to allow for continued carrier operations into the next decade.
 New fire control equipment, navigation radars, improved NBC protection, and deck landing aids were installed in this refit.
 Boilers were converted to operate on distillate fuel.

 India Today in 1988 reported that then Prime Minister Rajiv Gandhi went to the Bangaram Atoll in Lakshadweep on a holiday with his family and other prominent politicians and media persons on board the INS Viraat.
 The allegation has been refuted by a retired Indian Navy officer, Commodore Ajay Chitnis, who was involved in planning former Prime Minister Rajiv Gandhi's 1987 Lakshadweep trip.

 In September 1993, the engine room of the ship was flooded, putting the vessel out of service for several months.
 The vessel was back in service in 1995 and was fitted with a new search radar.
 Between July 1999 and April 2001, the ship completed another life-extension refit expected to extend her serviceability until 2010.
 This refit upgraded propulsion systems, added a package of sensors to sound emergency alerts and introduced modern communication systems.
 In addition, a long-range surveillance radar, weapon systems, and a new hangar with fire curtains were installed.
+As a consequence of this refit, the ship could not be made ready to fight during Operation Talwar, where operations were instead led by Delhi-class destoyers and Nilgiri-class Frigates.

 The ship underwent a fourth refit in Indian service from January to August 2009 at Cochin Shipyard, Kochi.
 The refit was expected to ensure her continued service in the Indian Navy until 2015, and the ship went through exercises in the Arabian Sea for a month and a half before being deployed to the Gulf of Aden.
 Navy officers later reported that the carrier might be kept in service until 2020, as two Indigenous Aircraft Carriers (IACs) seemed likely to be fully operational by then.
 On 12 July 2011, the ship arrived at Cochin shipyard for a short refit scheduled to be completed in two months and it was repainted.
 Indian Navy indicated that the ship could remain in service until 2020, provided that there are still Sea Harriers available for ship-borne operations.

 On 2 November 2012, the ship arrived in Kochi for the first part of a major two-phase refit.
 In the first phase, the hull was cleaned, probed for corrosion, worn hull plates were reinforced and received a fresh coat of corrosion-resistant paint.
 The carrier sailed to Mumbai for further upgrades to her machinery before rejoining the fleet in the summer of 2013.
 The refit would enable her to serve through 2016 and was the final major refit before her decommissioning.
 In August–September 2015, the ship underwent a short refit to reinforce her hull and inspection before her participation in the International Fleet Review in February 2016.